-The Music Copyist (“Copier”) prepares the printed music charts and/or lead sheets the musicians use at a recording session.
+The Music Copyist (”Copier”) prepares the printed music charts and/or lead sheets the musicians use at a recording session.
 These are extracted from the overall music score the composer provides so that everyone is looking only at the part they play, and have their music in the right key for their instrument (kind of important).
-In the past (as those of us who had the stained fingers to prove it), such charts were done by hand, with India ink (so the notes wouldn’t bleed off the page when the trombonist emptied his spit valve), and done one by one in a rather painstaking process.
+In the past (as those of us who had the stained fingers to prove it), such music charts were done by hand, with India ink (so the notes wouldn’t bleed off the page when the trombonist emptied his spit valve), and done one-by-one in a rather time-consuming and painstaking process.
 Today, with the advent of some great scoring software, those who prepare music for sessions most often will do it via the computer.

 A Music Publisher works with songwriters & composers to promote and market the writers’ songs/compositions.
-They pitch them to the folks who use music (movie/TV producers, record labels, video games, etc.).
-In return (and PLEASE NOTE: The Publisher will own this for the LIFE of the song/composition’s copyright — otherwise known as “in perpetuity”), the Publisher takes a percentage of the publishing half of a song (up to 100%).
+They pitch the material to the folks who use music (movie/TV producers, record labels, video games, etc.).
+In return (and PLEASE NOTE: The Publisher will own this for the LIFE of the song/composition’s copyright—otherwise known as “in perpetuity” —as in FOREVER), the Publisher takes a percentage of the publishing half of a song (up to 100%).
 Publishers license the right to use the song (not to be confused with the recording of the song/composition), collect fees for the usage and split them with the songwriter/composer according to each writer’s contract terms.

-Regardless of whether they’re a “biggie” (meaning “I have a staff”) or an “indie” (“I get to do it all for less money”), the Music Supervisor’s main duty is in choosing music & licensing it for the project, and — as importantly — making sure the music they provide to the director/producer enhances the action/mood on screen, and helps the director/producer see their artistic vision realized.
+Regardless of whether they’re a “biggie” (meaning “I have a staff”) or an “indie” (”I get to do it all for less money”), the Music Supervisor’s main duty is in choosing music and licensing it for the project, and—as importantly—making sure the music they provide to the director enhances the action/mood on screen, and helps the director see his/her artistic vision realized.
 The Music Supervisor oversees all of the creative and business aspects of the music for a project.
-This includes helping to develop a music budget, assisting in the search for a composer, helping the director in his/her choice of songs, coordinating the soundtrack recording, “spotting sessions” (with composer & director), etc. It may or may not include doing the music clearance/music licensing paperwork, and can also include some (or all) of the duties of a music coordinator and/or music administrator.
-The earlier the Music Supervisor is involved, the more time they have to be creative — both with the music itself and with the budget.
+This includes helping to develop a music budget, assisting in the search for a composer (if requested), helping the director in his/her choice of songs, coordinating the soundtrack recording, “spotting sessions” (with composer & director), etc. It may or may not include doing the music clearance/music licensing paperwork, and can also include some (or all) of the duties of a music coordinator and/or music administrator.
+The earlier the Music Supervisor is involved, the more time they have to be creative—both with the music itself and with the budget.
 When a “famous” song, or a “classic copyright” is desired by a director, but the project’s budget does not allow for its use, the Supervisor will suggest (and often negotiate) budget-friendly alternatives from various sources, including independent artists and/or music libraries.

-A Non-Linear use is when the user may manipulate the music — such as extracting the guitar part or moving verses around, etc. This is the option most often requested in multimedia licenses, especially for games, Karaoke, etc.
+A Non-Linear use is when the user may manipulate the music—such as extracting the guitar part or moving verses around, etc. This is the option most often requested in multimedia licenses, especially for video games, Karaoke, etc.

 A term used in cue sheet preparation that means the film/program’s opening title theme.
-This is most-often considered a featured use, since it is the prime focus of the scene.
+This is most-often considered a featured use, since it is generally the prime focus of the opening scene.

 Out of Context Use